Ecomedia Africa

 African civil society and grassroots leaders have called on the African Group of Negotiators and global negotiators to demand an immediate halt to all fossil fuel projects and demand climate reparations from wealthy nations.
 The declaration was issued in Cotonou, Read more…

-By Eco Media, 3 weeks ago
+By Eco Media, 3 months ago

 The PhD Journey of a Young Ghanaian Engineer in the USA